A Guide to Personal Finance for Teens

 - Matching the money your teen puts in savings can be a good way to encourage them to continue the practice.
 It may also be an opportunity to prime them for future jobs that offer 401(k) savings matches.

 - While your teen may have landed their first job at a local restaurant or grocery store, encourage them to also think creatively about the ways they could earn (and save) additional money.
 If they’re crafty, they could set up a website selling their art or wares.
-If they play an instrument or excel at a certain subject, then maybe they could offer to tutor other students for a small fee.
-Encouraging kids and teens to think like entrepreneurs won’t just give them a chance to earn some extra cash – it could also make them better problem-solvers in the future.
+If they play an instrument or excel at a certain subject, they could offer to tutor other students for a small fee.
+If they like YouTube, they could start a channel and make money from ads.
+The options are endless.

 Tip: Open a savings account with a competitive interest rate and schedule regular check-ins with your teen on his or her payday to evaluate how much money is going into his or her savings account, and how much that interest is earning them on a daily or monthly basis.